Home

 • "Knowing that of the Lord ye shall receive the reward of the inheritance: for ye serve the Lord Christ."

-The inheritance is not diverse crowns handed out at the bema seat, it is in being regenerated or born of God to live and reign with Him.
-We have the seed of Christ remain in us so that we are true sons of God and thus heirs of the promise to the Son.
-Yes, there are scriptures that some theologians use to attempt to undermine this inheritance in Christ's reward, but once carefully examined, none of them either support these doctrines, nor speak of diverse rewards for the believer.
+Our inheritance is not diverse crowns handed out at the bema seat, it is to live and reign with Christ in Heaven eternally.
+We have the seed of Christ remaining in us through rebirth making us family, which means that we are true sons of God and thus rightful heirs of the promise to the Son.
+Yes, there are scriptures that some theologians erroneously use in an attempt to undermine this inheritance in Christ's reward, but once carefully examined, none of them either actually support these doctrines, nor do they actually speak of diverse rewards for the believer.
 One such passage that is often quoted as proof is Revelation chapter 22:

 Revelation 22:12